itsluminous/EasyEncryption/README.md

 Useful if you want to share some data with someone (eg. over mail) with strong encryption, and you don't trust the online companies doing encryption for you

 # Setup
 - Ensure that you have python 3 installed.
+Refer guide [here](https://realpython.com/installing-python/)
 - Install the required dependencies
 ```
 pip install -r requirements.txt